 If the guidelines are not followed, the framework provides for:

-1. District Monitoring Committee: Chaired by the District Magistrate (DM), this committee is supposed to oversee the Tehsil’s performance and handle systemic corruption.
+1. District Monitoring Committee: The District Monitoring Committee, chaired by the District Magistrate (DM), oversees the Tehsil’s performance and addresses systemic corruption.

 2. Legal Recourse: The property card (Gharauni) is a legal document.
 Under the U.P.
-Revenue Code, if an owner is excluded, they can appeal to the Revenue Court or the DM to have the records corrected (Mutation/Correction of Records).
+Revenue Code, the property card (Gharauni) serves as a legal document.
+Under the U.P.
+Revenue Code, an excluded owner can appeal to the Revenue Court or the DM to correct the records, such as for Mutation or Correction of Records.

 FeatureGuideline Requirement